mukul273/Advanced_Java/README.md

 It takes one argument and produces the result, it doesn't return any result

 ### BiConsumer Interface
-It takes two arguments and produces result
+It takes two arguments and produces results.

 ### Predicate interface:
 It's a single argument function that returns true or false